1ceaham/dAlembertGitTutorial/README.md

 # Interactive tutorial
 ## Getting started with git on your own code
-From here on out, I'm going to call a repository a "repo."
-It's shorter.
+From here on out, I'm going to call a repository a "repo" since it's shorter.

 ### `git init`
+As I mentioned before, a repo is simply a directory where git is tracking changes to files.
+So, let's create a new repo!

+Make sure you're in the directory you want to hold your repos (at least for this tutorial) with `pwd`.
+Then, make a new directory to hold your repo with `mkdir myTestRepo`.

 ### `git add`

-Special note on `.gitignore`:
+Special note on `.gitignore`: this hidden file controls what git will not track by default.
+For example, if you have a particular subfolder that you want *git* to *ignore* (see what I did there), you can put it in your `.gitignore`.
+Similarly, it accepts wildcards such that you could exclude all `.wav` files from being tracked.
+Super useful!

 ### `git commit`